Can I Attend Church Even If I Don't Believe in God?

 Nobody will ask you to raise your hand, walk an aisle, or make any kind of public declaration.
 You can sit in the back.
 You can just listen.
 You can leave thinking "that was interesting" or "that's not for me" and nobody will chase you down in the parking lot.

-What you might also find — and this part surprises a lot of first-time visitors — is that the message actually connects to your real life.
+What you might also find is that the message actually connects to your real life.
 That the questions you've been carrying quietly show up in the text.
 That the people around you aren't the polished, judgmental crowd you expected, but regular people with regular problems trying to figure out how to live.

 That happens more than you'd think.